Zwe Pyae

 Zwe Pyae (ဇွဲပြည့်, born Zarni Maung Maung on 30 November 1988) is a prominent contemporary Burmese singer, musician and actor.
 He rose to fame with his debut album International Heart Broken Day.

 Early life and education

-Zwe Pyae was born on 30 November 1988 in Mandalay, Burma to Burmese Muslim parents Maung Maung and Khin Htar May, the owner of an agricultural supply shop.
-Zwe Pyae's Muslim name is Sulaiman.
+Zwe Pyae was born on 30 November 1988 in Mandalay, Burma to Maung Maung and Khin Htar May, the owner of an agricultural supply shop.
+Born to a Burmese Muslim family, Zwe Pyae's Muslim name is Sulaiman.
 He is the youngest son of 5 children, including 1 elder brother and 4 elder sisters.
 Zwe Pyae's family is involved in commerce in Pakokku, Magwe Region.
 He attended Basic Education High School No. 11 Mandalay and is presently pursuing an LLB degree at Yadanabon University.

 Career

 Music career

 Zwe Pyae began his music career in 2011.
 He launched his debut solo album International Heart Broken Day on 30 November 2014.
 Since he has released a solo album, he got big break in music industry and performed in many concerts.
 He released his second solo album Refuge (ခိုလှုံရာ) in February 2017 and Refuge video album released on 27 May 2018.
 His third solo album Arr Koe Par was released on 28 February 2019.
 He has released 3 solo albums and over 50 collaborative albums in his music career.